khueue/crisp/README.md

 For a full test run of all the examples included with Crisp:

- 1. Clone this repository.
+ 1. Clone the repository.
- 2. Start SWI-Prolog in the project root.
+ 2. Start SWI-Prolog in the root of the repository.
  3. ?- ['lib/crisp', 'examples/*'].
  4. ?- crisp.